The Road Home

 He is passionate about his work because he wholeheartedly believes that when someone is facing homelessness and is working to find housing, it can feel like the weight of the world is on their shoulders.
 To be able to take some of that weight off as a Housing Advocate is why he’s chosen to work at The Road Home.
 Outside of work, Silvan enjoys creating art and doing martial arts.

-Whitley, Voucher Housing Advocate | whouse@trhome.org
+Whitley, Program Coordinator | whouse@trhome.org

 As a member of the Voucher Program, Whitley supports families and their children with resources that build on their foundation of stable housing.
-In her role as a Housing Advocate, Whitley strengthens relationships with the families she serves and strives to have an authentic connection to foster growth and empowerment.
+In her role as a Program Coordinator, Whitley strengthens relationships with the families she serves and strives to have an authentic connection to foster growth and empowerment.
 When working with clients on their short and long-term goal setting, she develops an achievable plan for families to succeed at their own pace.

 Whitley draws knowledge and inspiration from local grassroots organizations and enjoys having authentic, community conversations.
 As one of several Voucher Program team members, she believes wholeheartedly in our mission of empowering families.